komikat/akshitkr/README.md

-comfortable in python and javascript, currently playing around with lisp
+comfortable with python and javascript, lisp hobbyist